Why Does Flossing Feel Different with Veneers?

 Frequently Asked Questions

-Will flossing damage my new veneers?
+Can flossing damage my dental veneers?

 How long does it take to get used to flossing with veneers?

-Can I use whitening toothpaste with veneers?
+Can I use a water flosser instead of traditional floss with veneers?

 Conclusion